 Not every child develops cavities.
 What is the secret to healthy kids' teeth?
 What are those super parents doing to protect their children from tooth decay?
 There is no mystery to good oral care for kids.
 Brushing, flossing and regular dental visits are the key to ensuring a healthy smile.
 Aside from committing to the basics, there are a few facts about caring for developing teeth that can turn any mum or dad into a super parent.

 First Birthday, First Dentist Visit

-According to a report of the Indian Dental Association, over 80% of children under 15 have caries.
-One way to help prevent early childhood cavities is to start those bi-annual dental check-ups early.
-The Indian Dental Association also recommends that infants are assessed by a dentist within 6 months of the eruption of the first tooth or by one year of age.
+According to a Public Health England report, 9 out of 10 tooth extractions among children aged 0 to 5 years are due to preventable tooth decay.
+One way to help prevent early tooth decay and childhood cavities is to start regular dental check-ups early.
+The NHS recommends you take your children to the dentist when their first milk-teeth appears.
 An early visit to a professional is crucial for finding out if your child is at risk of cavities.
 You can also learn a few invaluable oral care tips, such as how to brush your child's teeth properly and what is the right amount of fluoride for your little one.

 Fluoride Protects Kids' Teeth from the Inside